World Baseball Classic: 2006–09: Samurai Japan's back-to-back championships

-The 2009 tournament featured the same 16 teams as 2006, but the controversial round-robin format from 2006 was replaced by a modified double-elimination format for the first two rounds (the semifinals and final game remained single-elimination).
+The next iteration of the tournament, taking place in 2009, featured the same 16 teams from 2006.
+However, the controversial round-robin format from 2006 was replaced by a modified double-elimination format for the first two rounds (the semifinals and final game remained single-elimination).
 The eight teams advancing from the first round were the same as in 2006, except for a "Cinderella" performance by the Netherlands, which twice defeated the Dominican Republic to reach the second round.
 In the semifinals, South Korea defeated Venezuela while Japan defeated the United States.
-Japan then emerged victorious for the second straight Classic, winning the final game over South Korea 5–3 in 10 innings.
+South Korea won the coin flip held after the second semifinal between Japan and the United States, designating them as the home team for the final.